Written and updated by Ruqin

 3. How to Get to the Temple of Heaven

-4. Temple of Heaven Entrance Fees
+4. Entrance Fees and Ticketing

 Purchase tickets at the box office.
 Be prepared to show identification, such as a passport.
 Entrance fees for the main temple park and the Hall of Prayer for Good Harvest are separate.
 It’s best to bring cash when buying tickets.